 With the title ‘Sheepdog’ comes certain burdens which should be explained, especially when current events allow for a powerful illustration to the point.
 I have been blessed with the ability to write, and based on reactions to current events, I feel a tremendous importance in attempting to translate the thoughts and emotions of at least one of the Sheepdog class in hopes contrasting us with the Wolves and reinforcing the notion that the danger to the Flocks never disappears.

-News of violence against innocence enters my thoughts.
+"News of violence against innocence enters my thoughts.
 Calculations, assumptions, and estimations mix with imagination.
 A slight tremor grows from the center of my chest and flows through my body to my limbs.
 A slight tingling creeps up my spine towards the base of the skull.
 The sensation could only be described as a mix of sublimated rage, confidence, and an overwhelming desire to protect.
 It almost feels like the vibration from an engine rotating within a confined case in my body.
 The ‘fangs’ come out.
 These are the results of mental rehearsals in the mind of Sheepdogs.
 Adrenaline On Demand."
 It doesn't get summed up better than that, Blake, thank you for keeping my family safe and thank you to all of your brothers and sisters in the fight continuing to do so.
 From the bottom of my heart I wish all the "sheep dogs" and "sheep" the happiest of holidays.